KathanP19/HowToHunt/Xss.md

 # Reflected Xss Methods
 Many methods out in wild but here are few most common , but not limited.

+One Awesome mind map for approach to reflected xss can be found here [https://github.com/A9HORA/Reflected-XSS-Mindmap](https://github.com/A9HORA/Reflected-XSS-Mindmap) Made By [@A9HORA](https://twitter.com/A9HORA)

 ***Tip: While using other methods put method 2 in background in terminal or on vps***

 ### 1. Using Burp